mckoss/gtug-ae-bootcamp/readme.md

 1. Get your computer configured with all the tools needed to work collaboratively with your future team members.
 2. Setup and configure a [GitHub] account with a skeleton project including:
     1. [App Engine] - web framework with simple user accounts, database, and hosting.
     2. [Bootstrap] - HTML design toolkit
     3. [Backbone.js] - Rich application HTML5 framework
     4. [jQuery] - client side Javascript framework
-   5. [Namespace.js] - Javascript module library
+    5. [RequireJS] - JavaScript file and module loader
-   6. [QUnit] - Unit testing library
+    5. [QUnit] - Unit testing library

 Bring your laptop (Windows, Mac, or Linux) with you; we'll have developers able to help you through any rough patches you have with tool installation.
 Our goal is to get everyone able to modify,